tigerbeetle/tigerlings/README.md

 You can get started with exercise [000_download.sh](./exercises/000_download.sh), which, as you might guess, helps you download TigerBeetle.

+Once you've fixed the download script, run [run.sh](./run.sh) again to have it go to the next exercise.

 Happy learning!

 ## Need Help